Shelby Miller: 2013 postseason

 Although Miller was on the roster for all three series in the Cardinals' 2013 postseason run, manager Mike Matheny did not place him in the starting rotation.
 Instead, he totaled a single inning in one relief appearance against the Pittsburgh Pirates in the 2013 National League Division Series (NLDS), in which he gave up one home run.
-Matheny rebuffed the suggestion that he was a "misspent asset" on the 25-man roster.
+Matheny rebuffed the suggestion that Miller was a "misspent asset" on the 25-man roster.
 He specified that, "He's going to be a guy we're going to use if we get into a situation where we’ve got a bunch of innings to eat up, whether it's at the front end or back.
 He's going to be our guy (if) we have to put things together."

 After losing the World Series in six games to the Boston Red Sox, Matheny and general manager John Mozeliak explained that Miller's role was as "insurance."
 In just one game until Michael Wacha's final start – which was the final game of the year – did a starter go less than five innings.
 Miller also became less effective as the season progressed late, with his strikeout rate decreasing and walk rate increasing.
 Said Matheny, "It would have to be a situation where we were pushing into a tight spot, and that's just not fair to him without having much action to this point.
 He's been exactly what we’ve needed up to this point.
 Fortunately we haven't needed that long outing."
 Mozeliak added that "second-guessing the roster doesn't have traction.
 His role was always that insurance.
 There were a lot of question marks as we were going into this on exactly how our rotation was going to unfold.
 The fact that everybody has stepped up changed the dynamic."

 After the season, Baseball America named Miller to their All-Rookie team as a starting pitcher.
 He finished third in the NL Rookie of the Year balloting.